 Who is responsible for data protection?

-Since we are operating with a staff of less than ten people, we do not have an external data officer.
+Since we are a small company, we do not have an external data officer.
 Responsible for data protection are our founders Tim Koschützki and Kevin van Zonneveld.
-You can reach them at firstname.lastname@example.org.
+You can reach them at email@example.com.

 What data is collected?

 Transloadit collects and shares information about its customers.
 Since Transloadit is a B2B service, this concerns data on businesses.
 We also receive a limited amount of data on our customers' customers.
 These are the individuals or 'data subjects' that the GDPR specifically aims to protect, and they come in contact with Transloadit when we handle their uploads or when they request the status of encoding progress of their files.

 As far as these cases are concerned, Transloadit receives the following data on end-users: